MicrosoftDocs/SupportArticles-docs/Outlook/Client/profiles-and-accounts/metered-connection-warning.md

 #### Method 2: Run a repair of Office

-Follow the steps in the following article to run a repair of Office.
+Follow the steps in the following article to repair your Office installation.
 This method is most appropriate for MSI-based installations of Office.
 To determine whether your Office installation is Click-to-Run or MSI-based, see the "More information" section.

 [Repair an Office application](https://support.office.com/article/repair-an-office-application-7821d4b6-7c1d-4205-aa0e-a6b40c5bb88b)